Signed in as:

 filler@godaddy.com

-Every pet that Luckydog takes in for "lifetime sanctuary" has a special situation that makes them unadoptable, but we don't advertise this to gain pity and donations.
-We notice that healing happens faster and life feels better when the expectation of illness and trauma are released.
-If a pet is up for adoption, we disclose all known health isues to applicants, of course.
+Each pet that Luckydog takes in for long-term or lifetime sanctuary has a special situation that makes them unadoptable.
+We don't advertise their challenges to gain pity and donations because healing happens faster when the expectation of illness is released.
+If a pet is up for adoption, we will of course disclose all known health issues to applicants.

-All of these pets need your support.
-Please click the "sponsor a pet" button below and donate $5, $11, $33, $333 or whatever you can afford.
+Please click the "sponsor a pet" button below and donate $5, $11, $33 or whatever you can afford.
 Please select "Make this a monthly donation" to sponsor a pet long-term.
-The pets thank you!

 Please note: Luckydog doesn't have an adoption facility that is open to the public.
-Pets live in the Roving Rover RV, private homes and boarding facilities in So Cal, AZ and
+Pets live in the Roving Rover RV, foster homes and boarding facilities in Southern California and Mexico.

 Little Boy has found confidence being part of a pack.
-He'll be a lifetime sanctuary resident so he can continue to receive immune-boosting care.
+He'll be a lifetime sanctuary resident so he can continue to receive liver support and immune-boosting care.

-Surgery by a talented vet, lots of training, and tons of exercise have helped Moo become a healthy and happy pack member.
+Surgery by a talented vet, lots of training, and tons of exercise have helped Smoo become a healthy and happy pack member.
 She has a never-ending zest for life.

-Piper was an unusual kitten with a big appetite, so we took on the challenge of providing her a safe and happy home for life.
+Piper was an unusual kitten with a big appetite (pica), so we took on the challenge of providing her a safe and happy home for life.
 Piper is the sweetest cat one could imagine.

-When switched to a raw diet, Vido blossomed into a beautiful cat.
+When switched to a raw diet, Vido blossomed.
+He went from a special-needs kitten with broken legs to a beautifully healthy and amazingly-athletic cat.
 We failed to find an adopter willing to continue his diet, so we took him on as a lifetime resident.

 Previous adopters gave up on her, but that's not because she was a bad dog.
 She just needed a job.
-She's been trained as a service dog and is the self-appointed "Cat Tattler".
+She's been trained as a service dog and is the self-appointed "Cat Tattler" and "Puppy tamer" at the sanctuary.
+She's a darling creature to learn with.
+If you are able to help cover some of her supplements and prescriptions, please reach out to us.

 This guy's a lazy cuddle-bug, one minute, and a ninja-fast fly murderer, the next.
 He's praying for someone to donate some kitty forts to hide in and cabinets to store the items that scare him.